KrafDinner/angular-lameness/README.md

-# angular_base
+# Angular Base
-Base Angular JS project
+This project is a basic skeleton for a project using AngularJS and gulp to build.
+Karma, PhantomJS, and Jasmine are all also used for testing purposes.